arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/07.debian-guide/content.md

 This summarizes the size of each item in the current location, making it easy to identify large directories that might be good candidates for cleanup.

-The `-h` flag ensures sizes are displayed in human-readable format rather than raw byte counts.
+The `-h` flag displays sizes in human-readable format rather than raw byte counts.

 ```bash
 du -sh *